Dudeiebot/hello/README.md

 Damn the M1 macbook pro, let watch the efficiency from here onward.
 NO DISTRACTION only code

+so practically machine learning need to be learned but we did look into it latter but for now we brushing through it and just sight seeing.

 all the enforcement and barrier also ADHD in the notepad